weewx/weewx/docs_src/devnotes.md

   </tr>
 </table>

-Here's what the table columns mean:
+This is what the table columns mean:

 <table class="no_indent">
   <tr class="first_row">